Vikstan/Udacity-SQL-Reference-Notes/Lesson-6-Window-Functions.md

 ### What is a Window Function?

 A window function is a calculation across a set of rows within a table that is related to the current row.
+This means we’re typically:

+Calculating running totals that incorporate the current row or, Ranking records across rows, inclusive of the current one

 Window functions are similar to aggregate functions, but they retain the total number of rows between the input table and the output table (or result).

 Window functions are permitted only in the SELECT list and the ORDER BY clause of the query.